pdavidow/SimpleEditor/readme.md

 * Use meaningful method names -- e.g., NOT "s" ('justify' this author liberty in intro doc)
 * 10 to the 6th stuff. generate test input at runtime
 * YESSSSSSSSSSSSSSSSSS: Mark some methods as private/protected
+* all test errors should also assert msg (esp test/test__reader.rb)
+* tests to ensure orig history remains unchanged
-* test with blank lines on bottom for matching opCount (should ignore)
+* test case all valid, except EXTRA blank lines on bottom

-FORGET IT: all method names are SNAKE case, not camel case.
-But class names ARE camelCase